Biden, Saudi crown prince may meet for first time as soon as next month -CNN | Headlines

 U.S. President Joe Biden and Saudi Arabian Crown Prince Mohammed bin Salman could meet for the first time as soon as next month, CNN reported on Thursday, citing multiple sources.

 Biden administration officials are in talks with the Saudis about arranging a potential in-person meeting while Biden is overseas next month, the report added https://cnn.it/3wsZ25X.
-The White House and the Saudi government's media office did not immediately respond to requests for comment.
+The White House said it could not confirm if there were any plans for Biden to meet the Saudi crown prince.
+U.S. national security adviser Jake Sullivan said on Thursday he discussed the issue of oil production with Saudi Arabia.

 Relations between the United States and the world's largest oil exporter have also been frayed by Biden's efforts to revive the 2015 Iran nuclear deal, which U.S. allies in the Gulf argue does too little to prevent Tehran from getting an atomic bomb.
 Washington has also been trying, so far without success, to persuade Saudi Arabia to pump more oil beyond the small increase it has agreed within the OPEC+ production group to offset potential losses in Russian supplies after Moscow was sanctioned by the West over its invasion of Ukraine.
 Saudi Arabia has refused to take sides in the Russia-Ukraine conflict.